-Structural equation models provide a natural language for analyzing path-specific effects and, indeed, considerable literature on direct, indirect, and total effects has been authored by SEM researchers (Alwin and Hauser 1975; Graff and Schmidt 1981; Sobel 1987; Bollen 1989), for both recursive and nonrecursive models.
+Structural equation models provide a natural language for analyzing pathspecific effects and, indeed, considerable literature on direct, indirect, and total effects has been authored by SEM researchers (Alwin and Hauser, 1975; Graff and Schmidt, 1981; Sobel, 1987; Bollen, 1989)), for both recursive and nonrecursive models.
 This analysis usually involves sums of powers of coefficient matrices, where each matrix represents the path coefficients associated with the structural equations.

-Yet despite its ubiquity, the analysis of mediation has long been a thorny issue in the social and behavioral sciences (Judd and Kenny 1981; Baron and Kenny 1986; Muller et al. 2005; Shrout and Bolger 2002; MacKinnon, Fairchild, and Fritz 2007) primarily because structural equation modeling in those sciences were deeply entrenched in linear analysis, where the distinction between causal parameters and their regressional interpretations can easily be conflated.
+Yet despite its ubiquity, the analysis of mediation has long been a thorny issue in the social and behavioral sciences (Judd and Kenny, 1981; Baron and Kenny, 1986; Muller et al., 2005; Shrout and Bolger, 2002; MacKinnon et al., 2007a) primarily because structural equation modeling in those sciences were deeply entrenched in linear analysis, where the distinction between causal parameters and their regressional interpretations can easily be conflated.
 The difficulties were further amplified in nonlinear models, where sums and products are no longer applicable.
-As demands grew to tackle problems involving categorical variables and nonlinear interactions, researchers could no longer define direct and indirect effects in terms of structural or regressional coefficients, and all attempts to extend the linear paradigms of effect decomposition to nonlinear systems produced distorted results (MacKinnon, Lockwood, et al. 2007).
+As demands grew to tackle problems involving categorical variables and nonlinear interactions, researchers could no longer define direct and indirect effects in terms of structural or regressional coefficients, and all attempts to extend the linear paradigms of effect decomposition to nonlinear systems produced distorted results (MacKinnon et al., 2007b).
 These difficulties have accentuated the need to redefine and derive causal effects from first principles, uncommitted to distributional assumptions or a particular parametric form of the equations.
 The structural methodology presented in this paper adheres to this philosophy and it has produced indeed a principled solution to the mediation problem, based on the counterfactual reading of structural equations (29).
-The subsections that follow summarize the method and its solution.
+The subsections, that follow summarize the method and its solution.

-6.2.
-Controlled Direct Effects
+6.2 Controlled Direct Effects

 A major impediment to progress in mediation analysis has been the lack of notational facility for expressing the key notion of "holding the mediating variables fixed" in the definition of direct effect.
 Clearly, this notion must be interpreted as (hypothetically) setting the intermediate variables to constants by physical intervention, not by analytical means such as selection, regression conditioning, matching, or adjustment.
-For example, consider the simple mediation models of Figure 4(a), which reads
+For example, consider the simple mediation models of Figure 6(a), which reads